mstrens/oXs_on_RP2040/README.md

 A better alternative is the RP2040-Zero (same processor but smaller board)

 This board can be connected to:
 * a pressure sensor (GY63 or GY86 board based on MS5611) to get altitude and vertical speed
 * a GPS from UBlox (like the beitian bn220) or one that support CASIC messages

        note : a Ublox GPS has to use the default standard config.
 It will be automatically reconfigure by this firmware

        a CASIC gps has to be configured before use in order to generate only NAV-PV messages at 38400 bauds

-       this can be done using a FTDI and the program GnssToolkit3.exe (to download from internet)
+       This can be done using a FTDI and the program GnssToolkit3.exe (to download from internet)
 * some voltage dividers (=2 resistors) when the voltages to measure exceed 3V

       note : a voltage can be used to measure e.g. a current when some external devices are use to generate an analog voltage